libp2p/interface-connection/README.md

 The primary goal of this module is to enable developers to pick, swap or upgrade their connection without losing the same API expectations and mechanisms such as back pressure and the ability to half close a connection.

-Publishing a test suite as a module lets multiple modules all ensure compatibility since they use the same test suite.
+Publishing a test suite as a module lets multiple modules ensure compatibility since they use the same test suite.

-The API is presented with both JS and Go primitives, however there is no actual limitations for it to be extended to any other language, pushing forward the cross compatibility and interop through diferent stacks.
+The API is presented with both JS and Go primitives, however there is no actual limitations for it to be extended to any other language, pushing forward the cross compatibility and interop through different stacks.

 ## Lead Maintainer

 [Jacob Heun](https://github.com/jacobheun/)

-# Modules that implement the interface
+## Modules that implement the interface

 - [js-libp2p-tcp](https://github.com/libp2p/js-libp2p-tcp)
 - [js-libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star)